Pharyngitis in Dogs

 Cause

 Variations of saliva acidity play a significant part.
-Kennel cough like respiratory system infections could lead to pharyngitis.
+Kennel cough, like respiratory system infections, could lead to pharyngitis.
 Any injury to the throat and mouth or sinus infections may also lead to this condition.
 Your dog could suffer if something gets stuck in its throat.
-Other than these, the incidence of tooth disease or a gum one could play a part.
+Other than these, the incidence of tooth disease or gum one could play a part.
 Failure of the liver or kidney also leads to pharyngitis.
 The cause behind this problem could also be distemper, parvovirus, and multiple other systemic diseases.
-The reason may also be an autoimmune diseases like hypothyroidism or canine lupus.
+The reason may also be an autoimmune disease like hypothyroidism or canine lupus.

 Symptoms and diagnosis